walace-datascientist/Data-Science-Methodology/README.md

 ## Content
 This repository contains the following files

+- .md files describing each step of the data science methodology
 - Jupyter Notebooks describing carefully each step of Data Science Methodology
 - PDF version of Jupyter Notebooks